|Open Source/Closed Source

 |XLX is a stand-alone system that uses a feature called "Call Home" to build an activity list

 Since the dawn of D-Star, there have been a few reflectors and networks built to support this digital mode.
-XLX is the newest edition of reflectors that allows you to spin up your very own D-Star or DMR reflector.
+XLX is the newest edition of reflectors that allows you to spin up your very own D-Star or DMR, or YSF reflector.
 Reflectors like REF and DCS, already have servers in place that you request access to use as an admin.
-XLX is a piece of software that runs on a Linux server that can be linked to from other D-Star repeaters and hotspots.
-One of the special things about these reflectors is they do not require registration on the D-Star trust system to use them.
-Users can simply link and start talking.
-XLX sets itself apart from the other reflectors in the D-Star world because its a ‘multi-mode reflector’ meaning, it has the ability of allowing any of the linking protocols (DPLUS, DCS, D-Extra, etc) to connect to it.
+XLX is a piece of software originally created only for D-Star and DMR that runs on a Linux server that can be linked to from other repeaters and hotspots much like a hub and spoke design.
+One of the special things about XLX reflectors is they do not require registration on the D-Star trust system to use them.
+New D-Star users can simply link and start talking.
+XLX sets itself apart from the other reflectors in the D-Star world because its a ‘multi-mode reflector’ meaning, it has the ability of allowing any of the D-Star linking protocols (DPLUS, DCS, D-Extra, etc) to connect to it.
+Also as of January 2020, XLX supports System Fusion.
 By adding another piece of software, AMBED, and hardware vocoder chips, it can act as a transcoding server allowing other modes to talk together.
-More information on the transcoding part HERE .

 Some features include:

 - Real Time dashboard showing last heard and current ongoing QSOs through the reflector.

-- Ability to link to other reflectors, and networks like Brandmeister.
+- Ability to peer with other reflectors, and networks like Brandmeister.

 - Cross digital modes using a hardware vocoder; D-Star can talk to DMR or D-Star to analog or Fusion, etc..

 - Supports 26 modules/rooms A-Z.

 - Finding an available XLX number if you would like your reflector to be in the pi-star host files automatically.

 - Using the script below to install XLXD onto a fresh updated Debian 9.x computer

 - Getting a static public IP address and setting up DNS if you are going to be a public reflector.